 Types of Personal Data We Collect

-Purposes for Which We Use Personal DataGIA may use your Personal Data for the following purposes:
+Purposes for Which We Use Personal DataGIA may use your personal data for the following purposes:

-- Provide you with educational courses, programs and related services
+- Provide you with educational courses, programs, and related services

 - To deliver publications and subscriptions